15

 Step Three: Conduct unique keyword research

 Most people open a keyword tool and grab whatever has high volume.
 That is a mistake, because high volume also means high competition.
-You want low competition diamonds that your competitors overlooked.

 Use ChatGPT or other AI tools to generate “seed” keywords.
 Ask questions like “what questions do people ask before buying a dishwasher?” or “what problems do new runners face?”
-Then take those seeds into a research tool to check search volume and difficulty.
+Then take those seeds into a research tool to check volume and difficulty.

 Look for keyword gaps.
 What are your competitors ranking for that you are not?
 Can you create something better?
 More recent?
 More detailed?

-Step Four: Build your on site content
+Step Four: Build content plan

 Every piece of content needs a job.
-Some pieces attract new visitors, some pieces convert existing visitors into leads, some pieces keep people on your site longer.
-Map each article to a stage of the customer journey.
+Some pieces attract new visitors, some convert existing visitors into leads, some keep people on your site longer.

 The internal linking secret that speeds up ranking is simple.
 Find three old pieces of content on your site that are already indexed and getting traffic.
 Add descriptive links from those old pages to your brand new post.
 This shares existing authority with the new page.
-A/B tests have shown that boosting internal links to priority pages can increase organic traffic by 8-47% .
+A/B tests have shown that boosting internal links to priority pages can increase organic traffic by 8–47%.

 Step Five: Develop off site authority